dotzaki/dotfiles/README.md

 Most of it is ripped from [logandonley/dotfiles](https://github.com/logandonley/dotfiles).

+Note:

-Note: `./home` is the source directory for chezmoi
+- `./home` is the source directory for chezmoi
+- You will need to enter your password throughout instead of at the beginning, as homebrew will complain if it is ran as root.
+- Tasks might fail if they are already installed and

 ## Run